ehcloninger/ericcloninger.com/_posts/2022-11-29-where-on-the-internet-is-eric.md

 ### Reddit :arrow_up:

 I've been on Reddit for over 10 years.
-I mostly reply to pun threads on r/all and interct with people on a couple of hobby-specific subs.
-I don't use it as a social network and nobody there realizes that I'm a :dog: in real life.
+I mostly reply to pun threads on r/all and interact with people on a couple of hobby-specific subs.
+I don't use it like I would a social network like Twitter or Facebox as nobody there realizes that I'm a :dog: in real life.

 I created a [new profile](https://www.reddit.com/user/Eriquay) so I can get messages there.

 <img src="/assets/images/eriquay-snoo.png" alt="drawing" width="200"/>

-### Slack :neutral_face:
+### Slack :arrow_up:

 I use Slack frequently for work, but I haven't got into finding communities with it.
 If you have a Slack workspace where you'd like a joker such as myself, send an invite.